developeer/install-k8s-without-docker/README.md

 https://www.techrepublic.com/article/how-to-install-kubernetes-on-ubuntu-server-without-docker/

-Note:  The scripts only install and configure the primary k8s node.
+Note:  The scripts only installs and configures the primary k8s node.

 ##  Installs containerd, kubernetes and initialize k8s